-The Company utilizes a market approach using the forward commodity price for the periods hedged to value its fuel-derivative swaps and costless collars.
-As such, the fair values of these instruments are classified as Level 2 valuations under authoritative accounting guidance related to fair value measurements.
+The Company utilized a market approach using the forward commodity price for the periods hedged to value its fuel-derivative swaps.
+As such, the fair values of these instruments were classified as Level 2 valuations under authoritative accounting guidance related to fair value measurements.